Wondering where to stay in San Andrés Colombia? That means that you already decided to visit this paradise on Earth.

 This area offers spectacular views of the island, but like San Luis, it’s not as convenient as staying in the center of San Andrés.

 You can easily navigate to each neighborhood by tapping the link.
-Or go straight to the overview of the best neighborhoods to stay in San Andrés Colombia
+Or go straight to the summary of the best areas to stay in San Andrés Colombia.

 The most convenient area to stay is El Centro, the heart of the San Andrés.